pablobm/pygame-tutorial/source/lessons/00600-lists/index.html.markdown

 2. How does it work?
 3. Add other items to the list and run the program.

-You can use variables in lists too:
+You can use variables when creating a list:

 ```python
 some_number = 4